saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 ## 1.04 Run Your Cypress Test on Sauce
 Duration: 0:03:00

-There are two options to run your test on Sauce Labs, using either _Docker mode_ to run tests on  a local Docker container and pass test run information to Sauce Labs, or using _Sauce mode_ to run your tests on a Sauce Labs VM.
-[Start with Cypress test code](https://github.com/walkerlj0/testrunner-course-example-code/tree/main/Mod1/1.04), and make sure you have set up your `saucectl` environment.
+To run Cypress tests on sauce labs, you will [Start with Cypress test code](https://github.com/saucelabs/saucectl-cypress-example), and run the example tests, or use the project structure to set up your own tests.

 #### Video